-Based on our theoretical results, we make three predictions for our experiments: (1) both auction formats yield the same allocation and revenue, (2) Blue bidders' bids and the revenue decrease in the externality level when the Red bidder wins the object, and (3) inefficient allocations are more likely when there are inefficient equilibria than when there are only efficient equilibria.
-In order to test these predictions, we conducted laboratory experiments with the two treatments of first-price and second-price auctions.
-In our experiments, we used predetermined parameter sets for the valuations and the externality so that we can cover the cases of positive and negative externalities evenly and focus on the more interesting case where it is inefficient for the bidder with the highest valuation to receive the object.
+Based on our theoretical results, we make three predictions for our experiments: (1) both auction formats yield the same allocation and revenue, (2) Blue bidders' bids and the revenue decrease in the level of externalities when the Red bidder wins the object, and (3) inefficient allocations are more likely when there are inefficient equilibria than when there are only efficient equilibria.
+In order to test these predictions, we conducted laboratory experiments with the two treatments of the FPA and the SPA.
+In our experiments, we used predetermined parameter sets for the valuations and the level of externalities so that we can cover the cases of positive and negative externalities evenly and focus on the more interesting case where it is inefficient for the bidder with the highest valuation to receive the object.

-Our experimental data reveal that participants tend to overbid relative to equilibrium bids, especially in second-price auctions.
-The result that participants overbid more in second-price auctions than in first-price auctions has been reported in the extant experimental literature (see, for example, Kagel, 1995), and various behavioral motives such as spitefulness and the joy of winning have gained attention in explaining observed overbidding behavior (see, for example, Andreoni et al., 2007; Cooper and Fang, 2008; and Kimbrough and Reiss, 2012).
-Our experimental results suggest that bidders' tendency to overbid in second-price auctions is robust to the introduction of externalities.
-We find that the two auction formats achieve similar revenue and efficiency under positive externalities, consistently with Prediction 1, but not under negative externalities, where second-price auctions yield higher revenue and less efficient allocations than first-price auctions.
+Our experimental data reveal that participants tend to overbid relative to equilibrium bids, especially in the SPA.
+This result that participants overbid more in the SPA than in the FPA has been reported in the extant experimental literature (see, for example, Kagel, 1995), and various behavioral motives such as spitefulness and joy of winning have gained attention in explaining observed overbidding behavior (see, for example, Andreoni et al., 2007; Cooper and Fang, 2008; and Kimbrough and Reiss, 2012).
+We find that the two auction formats achieve similar revenues and efficiency under positive externalities, consistently with Prediction 1, but not under negative externalities, where the SPA yields higher revenue and less efficient allocations than the FPA.
 This finding suggests that standard models have higher explanatory power for the case of positive externalities.
 In order to test Prediction 2, we focus on the case of positive externalities because the Red bidder wins at equilibrium only under positive externalities in our experiments.
-We find that Blue bidders' bids and the revenue decrease in the externality level under positive externalities, consistently with Prediction 2, except that the predicted effect of externalities on Blue bidders' bids are not statistically significant in second-price auctions.
+We find that Blue bidders' bids and the revenue decrease in the level of externalities under positive externalities, consistently with Prediction 2, except that the predicted effect of externalities on Blue bidders' bids are not statistically significant in the SPA.
 Lastly, our experimental data contradict Prediction 3 as the existence of inefficient equilibria is shown to have no significant effect on efficiency.